About the course

 At Essex we have the award-winning Frontrunner scheme as well as graduate-level paid internships, and opportunities to develop discipline-specific skills.

 We help you understand your skills, and how to demonstrate these to an employer.
 You can get our extra-curricular employability award – the Big Essex Award – recorded on your transcript, receive one-to-one advice on careers, use our Essex CV guides on applying for work, learn from famous entrepreneurs and take part in workshops, and meet employers through on-campus events.

 We develop your employability prospects through fantastic opportunities, and give you the tools to explore the meaning of your unique experiences, so you are ready for your future.

 Within our School of Health and Human Sciences, we offer taught courses and research supervision for PhD, MPhil and Masters by dissertation.
 We also offer professional doctorates, which are awarded in named areas of health and social care.
-We are currently developing Masters level courses in Oral Health – if you are interested in finding out more, please contact us at email@example.com
+We are currently developing Masters level courses in Oral Health Science – if you are interested in finding out more, please contact us at email@example.com